-In the southwest of London, in 1962 a young Richmond band called The Metropolis Blues Quartet was staring to become England’s probably most innovative rock band.
-This band would become the nucleus of a guitar based outfit that later significantly altered music history and start, among other things, the American psychedelic and garage rock period.
+In the southwest of London, in 1962 a young Richmond band called The Metropolis Blues Quartet was starting to become England’s probably most innovative rock band.
+This band would become the nucleus of a guitar-based outfit that later significantly altered music history and started, among other things, the American psychedelic and garage rock period.

 The band’s singer, one Keith Relf (1943-1976) then and in the years to come would lend his unique, if not full voice to a huge number of great recordings from the fields of blues, beat, psychedelia, and rock music.